-The Foundational Research Institute (FRI) conducts research on how to best reduce the suffering of sentient beings in the near and far future.
+The Foundational Research Institute (FRI) conducts research on how to best reduce the suffering of sentient beings in the long-term future.
 We publish essays and academic articles, and advise individuals and policymakers.
-Our focus is on exploring effective, robust and cooperative strategies to avoid risks of dystopian futures.
+Our focus is on exploring effective, robust and cooperative strategies to avoid risks of dystopian futures and working toward a future guided by careful ethical reflection.
 Our scope ranges from foundational questions about ethics, consciousness and game theory to policy implications for global cooperation or AI safety.

 Reflectiveness, values and technology

 The term “dystopian futures” elicits associations of cruel leadership and totalitarian regimes.
 But for dystopian situations to arise, evil intent may not be necessary.
 It may suffice that people’s good intent is not strong enough, or that it is not backed sufficiently by foresight and reflectiveness.
 Especially in combination with novel, game-changing technologies, this dynamic can prove disastrous.

 For example, our attitudes towards non-human animals are much better now than they were in medieval times or in the early modern era when it was not uncommon for animals to be tortured for public amusement.
 Our values have improved greatly, and yet we harm vastly more animals through our practices than ever before.
 As insights in fields like veterinary medicine, nutrition or agricultural chemistry enabled more efficient farming methods, the economies of supply and demand simply took over.